Authentic and Vibrant Tour in Romania, Moldova & Ukraine 01 – 21 July 2018

-In the evening we shall arrive to Et Cetera Winery, where we will get also accommodated.
+An another adventure will be visiting the vineyards of “Et Cetera”, that were planted in 2003 in the village of Crocmaz, Stefan Voda region, a unique micro-zone, ideal by its climatic condition for growing best vineyards.
 The winery was built in 2009 and at the moment it is surrounded by 50 ha of vineyards, giving a picturesque view to the visitors.
+The owners of the winery are two brothers – Alexandru and Igor Luchianov, professionals and real amateurs of their work.
 Etcetera is one of the best wineries in Moldova, if not the best one, as in 2016 they won second price at Decanter with their Chardonnay.
-Traditional dinner, wine tasting and accommodation at Et Cetera vinery.

 On the way we will stop to the last fortress that Stephen the Great from Moldova built in 15th century along the Dniestr River, the White Fortress.

 Than we continue to a winery build by French speaking Swiss in 1830!!!!
 An entire village left Switzerland to come in Shabo, and they were prosperous, till the Red Revolution came and they had to run away from the communist paradise!!!
 Visit this special, now reborn winery.

 Check-in at the local 4* hotel in the downtown of Odessa.
 Free Time.
-Free Dinner.

 Guided Tour to Odessa Catacombs.
 Odessa underground tunnels (catacombs) were created nearly 200 years ago during mining of building materials that were used to build the city.
 Currently it is the maze of 2,500 km (4000 km according to some records) underground, in a real parallel world, with hundreds of entrances, exits, caves, and tunnels.
 During the World War II, in 1941, when German and Romanian army occupied Odessa during the war, the Soviet Military headquarters gave the order to organize the partisan resistance.
 And Odessa catacombs were chosen as the camp for the unit of partisans.
 The provisions and weapons was enough there so the unit could stay underground for half a year.
 The partisan unit was fighting with Nazi and Romanian army during all the period of occupation.

-22 July – Departure
+21 July – Departure